 15. A Monthly Leaderboard System

-A leaderboard system ranks employees based on their performance in a given category (such as sales) and then rewards them accordingly.
-An incentive program gives employees goals to strive for and recognition when they succeed.
+A leaderboard system ranks employees based on their performance in a given category (such as sales) and then acknowledges them accordingly.
+A reward program gives employees goals to strive for and recognition when they succeed.

-MediaBerry, a link-building agency, measures employee performances on various parameters that consider their productivity and quality, with cash bonuses awarded to the top three writers of the month.
+MediaBerry, a link-building agency, measures employee engagement using various parameters that consider productivity and quality.
+The top three writers of the month receive cash bonuses.

 “MediaBerry's writers have been producing new and engaging content for over three years.
 We realized the importance of keeping our writers engaged and motivated, especially as we're a 100% remote team, and implemented a leaderboard program,” says Beatrice Manuel, Head of Operations at Mediaberry.